mariadb-corporation/mariadb-connector-python/doc/source/cursor.rst

        statement or if the modified table does not have a column with the AUTO_INCREMENT attribute and LAST_INSERT_ID was not used, the returned value will be zero

+    .. data:: sp_outparams

+       This read-only attribute undicates if the current result set contains inout or out parameters from a previously executed stored procedure.

     .. data:: rowcount